Maps & Travel

 Shepler’s Ferry operates from Mackinaw City and St. Ignace to Mackinac Island and will offer discounted tickets to runners ($19 per adult and $10 per child).
 Tickets may be purchased during your registration process, online through Shepler’s or at the ferry docks.
 If you pre-order online, use code RACER20 at checkout (code will become active January 1, 2020).
 Please check ferry schedule for departure times.

 For those who are coming for the day, go directly to the Day Parking Lot off Exit 338 on I-75.Parking is free and a shuttle will take you directly to the dock after you park.

 For those staying overnight, you must go to the ferry dock to purchase your parking (standard parking is $5 per day), then drive your car to the overnight parking lot and return by shuttle to the dock.

 Please allow extra time, as there is no valet parking available.

 Premium parking is also available on-site for $25 per day.

 Walking the Island

 Mackinac Island is very walker friendly.
 Many enjoy strolling the downtown area which is about five city blocks.
 It takes 15-20 minutes to walk up to the Grand Hotel or on the lake shore to Mission Point Resort.
-The distance around the Island is just over eight miles and takes about 3.5 hours to complete.
+The distance around the Island is almost eight miles and takes about 3.5 hours to complete.

 A great way to get around the Island is by bringing a bicycle or renting a one.
 If you choose to rent, Burley carts with bicycles are the favorite as they are especially helpful to families with small children who are bringing a lot of luggage or gear.